Fallen Words: Release

 The manga was originally published on July 3, 2009, by Basilico.
-Drawn & Quarterly licensed the manga in North American, publishing it on May 8, 2012.
+Drawn & Quarterly licensed the manga in North America, publishing it on May 8, 2012.

 Reception

 Greg McElhatton of Read About Comics enjoyed the twists at the end of the stories and found their repetitive nature and Tatsumi's same-faced characters to work in favor of the medium's adaptation.
 McElhatton notes that the manga is "a bit different from his earlier works, but it's just as entertaining."
 Publishers Weekly complimented the humor and relatable nature of the fables, concluding that Tatsumi's "flat yet expressive drawings" help move the stories smoothly.
 Garrett Martin of Paste called the manga "a slight work, but fascinating as a historical and cultural artifact", comparing it to as if Robert Crumb adapted traditional folk songs.